Estimated reading time: 2 minutes

 - 200 g salted butter at room temperature

 - 1 Tbsp rose water

 - poppy seeds to scatter

 - extra icing sugar for dusting hands

-- Cream the butter and sugar until pale and fluffy.
-This will take 3-5 minutes depending on the speed of your beaters.
+- Cream the butter, sugar and rose water until pale and fluffy on medium speed.
+This will take about 2 minutes depending on the speed of your beaters.

-- Add egg one at a time, beating well after each addition.
+- Add the egg and egg yolk and pulse everything to mix.
 The batter will turn from rather runny to quite thick, like icing.

 - When you’re ready to bake, preheat the oven to 160˚C.

 - Using your hands, form little balls with the dough, press them slightly and place on the baking sheet, giving an inch between each cookie.
 Dust your hands with the extra icing sugar every so often as the dough will get soft and sticky as soon as it warms up in your hands.
 If you like, using a table knife, a fork or cookie cutter, form deep little patterns on each cookie.
 You could also use cookie cutters with stamps to cut out your cookies.